Evolutionary Self-Replication as a Mechanism for Producing Artificial Intelligence: Discussion

 \section{Discussion}

-Evolutionary self-replication presents itself as a powerful process toward developing intelligence.
-It is shown that creative, meaningful, and intelligent behavior emerges through the simple process of life, death, and replication.
+Evolutionary self-replication presents itself as a powerful process toward developing both intelligence and life.
+It is shown in this work that creative, meaningful, and intelligent behavior may emerge through the simple process of life, death, and replication.
 It was shown that this capability can be harnessed in modern robotic learning environments to obtain both practical and interesting behavior by re-framing problems in terms of survival by natural selection.
+The organisms which emerge in these environments occasionally produced solutions of immortality, which enables evolved organisms to naturally operate over indefinite scales.

 The simplicity of the approach presented in this work is intentional, so as to lay a foundation and allow significant room for future research.
 In the work on Tierra, the self-replication process is the central focus, and Avida, both replication and logic functions, whereas in this work, the process of survival in complex learning environments is the central focus, with replication being abstracted to a probabilistic process.
-An interesting possibility of future work could incorporate the dynamics of Avida (\cite{lenski2003evolutionary, adami2000evolution, lenski1999genome}) or Tierra (\cite{ray2001measures, ray1991approach}) together with the survival dynamics and environments presented in this work.
+An interesting possibility of future work could incorporate the replication dynamics of Avida \cite{ofria2004avida, lenski2003evolutionary, adami2000evolution, lenski1999genome} or Tierra \cite{ray2001measures, ray1991approach} together with the survival dynamics and environments presented in this work.
 Perhaps the concept of reproduction affects the way intelligence is produced in evolutionary self-replication.
+Another potential work could synthesize evolutionary self-replication and morphological evolution, which may allow for a more obvious depiction of diversity and phylogeny \cite{kriegman2018morphological, cheney2018scalable}.
+An interesting property of evolutionary self-replicating systems is that development may affect the survival and reproductive capabilities of the organisms, and perhaps the interplay between development and natural selection may be explored \cite{hahn2012development}.
+Development could be represented as intra-lifetime learning, and evolutionary self-replication as the meta-level optimization \cite{astor2000developmental, hampton2004evolution}.
+Finally, the emergence of intelligence in evolutionary self-replication has important implications for physical self-replicators, which have the potential to pioneer universe exploration in the form of self-replicating space probes \cite{borgue2021near, freitas1980self}.